-5-1.2.
+5-1.3.
 HOW? - Work to obtain easements to implement the multi-use trail and pedestrian walkway network during open space and agricultural lands preservation, as well as part of any land development application.

 - PA's Act 43, the Agricultural Security Law, prohibits trails on lands with agricultural conservation easements.
 The Township should reach out to landowners with properties greater than 10 acres in size that are part of the Township's desired trail network to obtain trail easements.
-If agricultural lands are to be preserved via agricultural easement, exception areas (for possible future trails can be designated as part of the easement in advance of the property being preserved. - Promote pedestrian walkways in all developed areas in the Township.
+If agricultural lands are to be preserved via agricultural easement, exception areas (for possible future trails can be designated as part of the easement in advance of the property being preserved. - Amend zoning and SLDO to require pedestrian walkways in all developed areas in the Township.
 Walkways or paths include sidewalks as well as other types of pedestrian access types, which allows greater flexibility to provide pedestrians connections in different locations/situations.
-Current zoning and SLDO require sidewalks at the discretion of the Board of Supervisors (with the exception of their requirement on both sides of streets within TNDs). - Amend the SLDO to include a requirement that new land developments preserve any trails that pass through the site, and/or the requirement to connect to existing trails on adjacent properties. - Related maps and diagrams in this plan are conceptual meaning alignments are not set, e.g. trails shown along roads would likely be next to a road within the right-of-way.
+Current zoning and SLDO require sidewalks at the discretion of the Board of Supervisors (with the exception of their requirement on both sides of streets within TNDs). - To take a more targeted approach, consider completing an Official Map and showing pedestrian walkways on such Map and/or consider completing a detailed Pedestrian Network Map (that could be adopted as an amendment to the Comprehensive Plan). - Amend the SLDO to include a requirement that new land developments preserve any trails that pass through the site, and/or the requirement to connect to existing trails on adjacent properties. - Related maps and diagrams in this plan are conceptual meaning alignments are not set, e.g. trails shown along roads would likely be next to a road within the right-of-way.

-5-1.3.
+5-1.4.
 HOW? - Develop outreach materials to highlight opportunities for walking, hiking, and biking, and amenities.